DeShawn-Phang/MinerLamp/README.md

 - `valid.jsonl.gz` file is the validation set.

 ### classifier
-This folder contains MinerLamp's classifiers.
+This folder contains GRABIN's classifiers.

 The file `classifier/tf2_gnn/cli/predict.py` is used for prediction.